ritik777/Suspicious-Image-and-video-Tracker-using-Deep-Learning-Computer-Vision/README.md

 o Level-2: We classify the videos by flagging or extracting parts/intervals of the video as suspicious or clean.

-## Training and Validation for FInal Model
+## Training and Validation for Final Model
 ![sus_2](https://user-images.githubusercontent.com/58057238/107314289-51675d80-6a62-11eb-9bfd-9326dec57073.PNG)

 # Libraries used in Python